Division of Maranoa: History

 The division was proclaimed in 1900, and was one of the original 65 divisions to be contested at the first federal election.
 It is named after the Maranoa River, which runs through the division.
 Located in the mostly rural southwestern portion of the state, towns located in Maranoa include Charleville, Cunnamulla, Dalby, Roma, Kingaroy, Stanthorpe, Winton and Warwick.

 Maranoa is a comfortably safe seat for The Nationals; it was the first Queensland seat won by that party.
 Originally a safe Labor seat, it has been in National hands for all but three years since a 1921 by-election, and without interruption since 1943.
 Maranoa was taken by the then-Country Party in 1943 despite a landslide Labor victory nationally—one of only seven seats won by the Country Party.
-At the 2016 and 2019 federal elections, One Nation overtook Labor for second place after preferences were distributed.
+At the 2016, 2019 federal elections, and 2025 federal elections One Nation overtook Labor for second place after preferences were distributed.

-Presently, Maranoa is the Coalition's safest seat; Littleproud sits on a majority of 25 percent against Labor or 22 percent against One Nation.
-As of 2022 this is the only Federal seat won by the government from Labor in a by-election in over 100 years.
+At the 2025 election, Maranoa was the Coalition's safest seat; Littleproud sits on a majority of 20 percent against One Nation.

 The seat was nicknamed the 'Kingdom of Maranoa' by John Howard after it returned the highest 'No' vote in the 1999 referendum on Australia becoming a republic.
 The seat's then MP, Bruce Scott, put the result down to the electorate being "well informed".
 24 years later, in the Indigenous Voice referendum, the seat would again return the highest 'No' vote against the proposition; earning it the new nickname 'The No Capital of Australia'.